us-irs/libcsp-rust/README.md

 libcsp-rust
 =========

-This project aims to provide libraries and tools to use [`libcsp`](https://github.com/libcsp/libcsp) in your Rust project.
+This project aims to provide libraries and tools build and use [`libcsp`](https://github.com/libcsp/libcsp) in your Rust project.

 It provides 2 crates for this: